SundareshSankaran/r-runner/README.md

 ![R-Runner, beep beep!](/img/road-runner.jpg)

 **Analytics developers appreciate unified interaction with SAS and R, especially in certain industries such as Pharma and Healthcare, which have significant R developers.
-R-Runner helps such developers create solutions using R (as well as SAS and Python if required) within SAS Studio on SAS Viya.**
+R Runner helps such developers create solutions using R (as well as SAS and Python if required) within SAS Studio on SAS Viya.**

 R Runner enables you to submit R scripts from within SAS Studio and develop integrated analytics pipelines.
 You can submit either: